keshihua5/Microsoft-1st-Round-Interview/Disabling IsInteg Check.md

 ## Solution(s):

-The problem was resolved as follows.
+The problem was resolved as follows:

 - Added the following workaround to disable this